 The building, an early church members called it a “tumble-down shack,” proved unpopular with parents.
 It also lacked heating facilities.
 In November 1914, with winter coming on, Pastor Kissling moved the Sunday School into his flat on Newton Avenue – until his landlord objected to the amount of mud the children tracked in.

 Early in 1915, Rev. Kissling went door-to-door again.
 This time he invited people to attend a worship service in the East Milwaukee Village Hall.
 Although newspapers announced the service and many residents promised to be there, just one person was in attendance when the day arrived.

 Her name was Mrs. Emma Rische.
 A member of Trinity Lutheran Church in downtown Milwaukee, she lived near the former Pabst Whitefish Bay Resort.
 Rev. Kissling’s service was closer to her home.

 For three Sundays, Pastor Kissling preached to his one-woman congregation.
 Attendance doubled the fourth week when Mrs. Rische brought her husband, Sam, a Milwaukee architect.

 Slowly and steadily attendance began to climb.
 In 1915, Rev. Kissling formed the Choral Club of East Milwaukee.
-The club sang at his Sunday services, where its members usually outnumbered the worshipers.
+The club sang at his Sunday services where they usually outnumbered the worshipers.

 By 1916, the choir had become a highly regarded institution and was frequently asked to sing Sunday evening concerts at other churches.
 The singers were usually fed a light supper by the hosting congregation and donations were collected for Shorewood’s future Lutheran church.